 Asset Allocation: Wealth Management Strategies in Volatile Markets

 Investors should be prepared for significant market volatility and market rotation.
 Fiscal policy has been a key underpinning of market sentiment, so as the U.S. presidential election approaches, markets are likely to become increasingly jittery.
-As the saying goes, markets hate uncertainty.
-Although many polls currently suggest there may be a change in leadership, we don’t need to look too far back in history to see that anything is possible.
+Although many polls currently suggest there may be a change in leadership, the race is very close.
 This lack of visibility requires that investors maintain a long-term perspective—and focus on putting a plan in place now versus making frantic portfolio shifts in the days before and after the election.

 We believe that geographic diversification is very important.
 U.S. companies across the capitalization spectrum offer compelling growth potential, but adding strategies that invest in non-U.S. allocations provide access to a broader opportunity set.
 For example, our global strategies include companies that are at the forefront of innovations in artificial intelligence, bioprocessing, and global payments.

 We also focus on providing asset class diversification in line with each client’s unique needs.
 Given our expectation for rising but volatile equity markets, convertible securities offer many potential benefits for many clients.
 For example, convertibles can provide lower volatility equity participation or provide a hedge against rising rates and inflation.
 This makes them an attractive choice for our clients who are worried about stock market volatility or interest rates.
 Dedicated convertible strategies or multi-asset strategies that include convertibles along with stocks and bonds may make it easier for investors to maintain stock market participation through choppy periods.